 So yes, Christians will give an account on the Day of Judgment, but only for the good they have done–not for anything bad.
 Even better, Jesus said if we do so much as give a cup of water in His name, we will be rewarded (see Mark 9:41).
 So us Christians should be excited about being judged!
 But let’s be clear, simply knowing Christ is our true reward!
 We don’t do stuff on earth in hopes of getting stuff in heaven!
 We do what we do because Jesus already lives in us!

 Yet, the frustrated Christian still won’t be happy with my answers.
-After all, they’ve worked way too hard for God and someone like me isn’t going to take away all of their gold stars without a fight.
+After all, they’ve worked way too hard for God and someone like me isn’t going to come along and take away all their gold stars, without a fight.
 “So Matt, you’re saying that no matter how much you sin, God will never leave you?
 What a lie!
 You gotta prove yourself to God in order to keep His love!”

 Friend, Jesus said, “I’m with you always, even until the end of time” (see Matthew 28:20).
 He didn’t say, “I’m with you sometimes and when you are not doing religious stuff, nope.
 You are all alone.”